georgewallace/elasticsearch/docs/reference/data-analysis/aggregations/search-aggregations-metrics-geocentroid-aggregation.md

 }
 ```

+%  TESTRESPONSE[s/\.\.\./"took": $body.took,"_shards": $body._shards,"hits":$body.hits,"timed_out":false,/]

 ## Geo Centroid Aggregation on `geo_shape` fields [geocentroid-aggregation-geo-shape]

 The centroid metric for geoshapes is more nuanced than for points.
 The centroid of a specific aggregation bucket containing shapes is the centroid of the highest-dimensionality shape type in the bucket.
 For example, if a bucket contains shapes comprising of polygons and lines, then the lines do not contribute to the centroid metric.
 Each type of shape’s centroid is calculated differently.
-Envelopes and circles ingested via the [Circle](/reference/ingestion-tools/enrich-processor/ingest-circle-processor.md) are treated as polygons.
+Envelopes and circles ingested via the [Circle](ingest-circle-processor.md) are treated as polygons.

 | Geometry Type | Centroid Calculation |
 | --- | --- |